Conditional Clifford-Steerable CNNs for PDE Modeling: Experiments

 We compare Conditional CSCNNs against multiple families of strong neural solvers.
-In the NS, MW3, and MW2 experiments, we evaluate against architecturally similar networks: the standard ResNet, the Clifford ResNet \citep{BrandstetterBWG23}, the O(n)-steerable CNN \citep{weilerE2, weiler2023equivariant} and the original Clifford-Steerable CNN \citep{zhdanov2024clifford}.
-Additionally, we include Fourier Neural Operator (FNO) \citep{li2021fourier} and its \(\mathrm{D}_{4} < \Ogroup{2}\) equivariant counterpart G-FNO \citep{gfno10.5555/3618408.3618933} in the evaluation.
-On SWE-1, the models compared are the state-of-the-art neural PDE solvers: Transolver \citep{wu2024Transolver}, the Swin-Transformer \citep{swin}, the classic U-net \citep{unet}, the latent-space solver LSM \citep{lsm} and the original Clifford-Steerable CNN \citep{zhdanov2024clifford}.
-For SWE-5, we take baselines from \citep{gupta2022} and \citep{wang_cvit}, which also include different sizes of CViT \citep{wang_cvit}, the Dilated ResNet \citep{dilresnet},with two of its variants U-Net\(_{att}\) \citep{gupta2022} and U-F2Net \citep{gupta2022}, FNO \citep{li2021fourier} and the U-shaped neural operator UNO \citep{uno}.
+This includes architecturally similar networks: the standard ResNet, the Clifford ResNet \citep{BrandstetterBWG23}, the O(n)-steerable CNN \citep{weilerE2, weiler2023equivariant} and the original Clifford-Steerable CNN \citep{zhdanov2024clifford}.
+Additionally, we include Fourier Neural Operator (FNO) \citep{li2021fourier}, its \(\mathrm{D}_{4} < \Ogroup{2}\) equivariant counterpart G-FNO \citep{gfno10.5555/3618408.3618933} and the U-shaped neural operator UNO \citep{uno}.
+Finally, we evaluate against state-of-the-art neural PDE solvers: Transolver \citep{wu2024Transolver}, CViT \citep{wang_cvit}, the Swin-Transformer \citep{swin}, the latent-space solver LSM \citep{lsm} and the classic U-net \citep{unet}.
 In each experiment except SWE-5, the parameter counts were matched to ensure fair comparison between the models.
 In SWE-5 however, we compared architectures of different sizes.
-More details on the tasks and the implementations can be found in Appendix \ref{sec:appendix_data} and \ref{sec:app_implementation}.
+For this, we take baselines from \citep{gupta2022} and \citep{wang_cvit}, which includes different sizes of CViT \citep{wang_cvit} and the Dilated ResNet \citep{dilresnet}, with two of its variants U-Net\(_{att}\) \citep{gupta2022} and U-F2Net \citep{gupta2022}.
+More details on the tasks and the implementations can be found in Appendix \ref{sec:appendix_data} and \ref{sec:appendix_implementation}.